Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/13-Closures/README.md

 ## What is a Closure?

 Apple's definition:<br>

 **"Closures are self-contained blocks of functionality that can be passed around and used in your code."**

 In essence, a closure is a block of code that you can assign to a variable or constant.
-Then pass it around in your code and execute its content later somewhere else.
+Then pass it around in your code and execute its content later somewhere else

 <!-- > -->